 CAS students with a GPA of 3.30, overall and in CI courses, may apply to pursue Honors in the Major.
-Required are a total of 12 CIMS courses, with five at the 400-level or above, including two semesters of mentored senior honors work (CAS CI 497/498) that result in an original research paper (thesis) and defense of the paper in an oral examination with a committee of faculty readers.
+A total of 12 CIMS courses are required, with five at the 400-level or above, including two semesters of mentored senior honors work (CAS CI 497/498) that result in an original research paper (thesis) and defense of the paper in an oral examination with a committee of faculty readers.
 A grade of B+ or higher in both semesters of senior honors work is required for graduation with Honors in Cinema & Media Studies.
 Qualified students who are interested in this option should discuss it with their academic advisor no later than March of their junior year.

 Students who declared the CIMS major before fall 2020 may complete the major according to the requirements outlined in the Bulletin year of their declaration.